hcts-hra/heidenc/content/bibliography.md

 Reprint in 1895 unter title *Geguo tongshang shimo ji*.

-Availability: Reprint in Heidelberg, no scan.
+Availability: A 1891 reprint has been digitalized at [Okinawa Perpectual Library](https://www.library.pref.okinawa.jp/winj/opac/switch-detail.do?idx=14);Reprint in Heidelberg, no scan.

 ---